Landlord/Tenant - Local Laws

 General Landlord/Tenant - Local Laws Articles

-The following laws and rules apply only to residents and property in Anne Arundel County.
-The following does not apply to any other areas of Maryland.
+A description of county laws and rules apply only to residents and property in Anne Arundel County.

 In all residential leases in Baltimore City, whether oral or written, it is implied that the landlord covenants and warrants that the dwelling is fit for human habitation.